syncfusion-content/windowsforms-docs/WindowsForms/Tools/Wizard-Package.md

 layout: post
 title: Wizard-Package
 description: wizard package
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## Wizard Package
+# Wizard Package

 Wizard Package enables to build a rich interactive and customizable interface that holds many pages together that helps to break up a complex task and guides the end user through a set of simple procedures to perform or to obtain data that are categorically divided in every page.